Skip to main content

 Fort Worth has an aggressive policy on sewer connections.
 If your property is within reach of an existing city sewer main, the city will not issue a new septic permit.
 You'll be required to connect to municipal sewer instead.
 This catches some homeowners off guard, especially in areas where new development brings sewer lines closer to previously rural properties.
 Before investing in a new septic system, verify with the City of Fort Worth that sewer connection isn't available or planned for your area.
 Existing permitted systems can keep operating, but if yours fails and sewer has arrived in the meantime, connection may be required.

-What Are Fort Worth-Area Septic Regulations?
+Fort Worth-Area Septic Regulations

 • Permits required for all new installations, repairs, extensions, and modifications